Code Enforcement Defense

 Identify the real issue

-The issue may be legal, factual, procedural, or compliance-based.
-Determining the real issue helps avoid wasted effort and keeps the response focused.
+The matter may be legal, factual, procedural, or compliance-based.
+Identifying the real issue helps avoid wasted effort and keeps the response focused.

 Step Three